 Periods of market volatility remain, and may continue to occur in the future, in response to various political, social and economic events both within and outside of the United States.
 These conditions have resulted in, and in many cases continue to result in, greater price volatility, less liquidity, widening credit spreads and a lack of price transparency, with many securities remaining illiquid and of uncertain value.
 Such market conditions may adversely affect the Funds, including by making valuation of some of a Funds' securities uncertain and/or result in sudden and significant valuation increases or declines in a Funds' holdings.
-In addition, local, regional or global events such as war, including Russia's invasion of Ukraine, the Hamas terrorist attacks, spread of infectious diseases or other public health issues (such as the global pandemic caused by the COVID-19 virus), recessions, rising inflation, or other events could have a significant negative impact on the Funds and its investments.
+In addition, local, regional or global events such as war, including Russia's invasion of Ukraine, the Hamas terrorist attacks, spread of infectious diseases or other public health issues, recessions, rising inflation, or other events could have a significant negative impact on the Funds and its investments.
 Such events may affect certain geographic regions, countries, sectors and industries more significantly than others.

 Risks resulting from any future debt or other economic crisis could also have a detrimental impact on the global economy, the financial condition of financial institutions and our business, financial condition, and results of operation.
 Market and economic disruptions have affected, and may in the future effect, consumer confidence levels and spending, personal bankruptcy rates, levels of incurrence and default on consumer debt and home prices, among other factors.
-To the extent uncertainty regarding the U.S. or global economy negatively impacts consumer confidence and consumer credit factors, a Funds' business, financial condition, and results of operations could be significantly and adversely affected.
+To the extent uncertainty regarding the U.S. or global economy negatively impacts consumer confidence and consumer credit factors, a Fund's business, financial condition, and results of operations could be significantly and adversely affected.
 Downgrades to the credit ratings of major banks could result in increased borrowing costs for such banks and negatively affect the broader economy.
-Moreover, Federal Reserve policy, including with respect to certain interest rates and the decision to end its quantitative easing policy, may also adversely affect the value, volatility and liquidity of dividend- and interest-paying securities.
+Moreover, Federal Reserve policy, including with respect to interest rates and quantitative easing, may also adversely affect the value, volatility and liquidity of dividend- and interest-paying securities.
 Market volatility, tariffs, rising interest rates, and/or a return to unfavorable economic conditions could impair the Funds' ability to achieve their investment objectives.